May 23, 2018 | PJ Media

 Let me turn to citizenship verification issues.
 You will recall that the president made a statement about aliens participating in the election.
 We don’t know how many did because nobody has ever really looked at the issue.

 All around the country there are defects in the Motor Voter registration system that are allowing noncitizens to participate in our elections.
 We have been litigating cases to get data.
 If we don’t know how many noncitizens are participating it’s probably because nobody has been asking.
-We started litigating to get some data.
+We started litigating to get

 We found documents in this litigation showing noncitizens are registering to vote through a broken Motor Voter registration system.